renatomelo/lower-bound-for-lcip/README.md

-# lower bound for LCIP
+# Lower Bound for LCIP

 This project contains the implementation of the combinatorial lower bound for the Least Cost Influence Problem.